 WHAT ARE SOME OTHER WAYS YOU STAY INSPIRED?

 I found a hobby outside of art, which is doing trapeze.
 So I’ve been doing it at nighttime, away from work.
-I go to a circus school and have an opportunity on occasion to perform and it’s so outside of what I normally do and it keeps me so creatively inspired that I can’t help but take that inspiration back to my daily job.
+I go to a circus school and have an opportunity on occasion to perform and it’s so outside of what I normally do and it keeps me so creatively inspired that I can’t help but take that inspiration back to my daily job as an animation designer.
 I think it’s important to find a creative outlet to keep you from getting artist’s block.

 [With trapeze] I found I was facing fears in a way that I never did before… it changed me, like, even so much as coming to Phoenix and giving this really long talk.
 Public speaking is something that, in the past, I never would have said yes to—it can be terrifying.